 - Read out terms and conditions of membership

 We are proud to say that IATEFL is a corporate member of the Chartered Institute of Editing and Proofreading.
 Formerly the Society for Editors and Proofreaders (SfEP), the CIEP is a non-profit body promoting excellence in English language editing.
 They set and demonstrate editorial standards, and are a community, training hub and support network for editorial professionals - the people who work to make text accurate, clear and fit for purpose.

 History of IATEFL

-IATEFL was founded in 1967 and since then it's focus has been on helping to link, develop and support English language teaching professionals worldwide.
-In 2017, we published "a history of IATEFL," as a celebration of the first 50 years of IATEFL.
-The authors, Shelagh Rixon and Richard Smith, undertook a hugely complex research project in order to accumulate the resources and information required to write this book and we are grateful and immensely proud of the finished article.
-To understand the significant role IATEFL has played in the development of ELT to date, why not have a read.
+IATEFL was founded in 1967 and since then its focus has been on helping to link, develop and support English language teaching professionals worldwide.
+In 2017, we published A History of IATEFL as a celebration of the first 50 years of IATEFL.
+The authors, Shelagh Rixon and Richard Smith, undertook a hugely complex research project to accumulate the resources and information required to write this book and we are grateful and immensely proud of the finished product.
+To understand the significant role IATEFL has played in the development of ELT to date, why not have a read?